 Let’s take a closer look at some of the restrictions students came back to:

-- Desks in classrooms have been arranged to keep students at least two metres apart.
+- Desks and other classroom furniture have been arranged to keep students at least two metres apart.

 - Dividers have been added to certain stations and locations to minimize contact.

 - Directional markers, like arrows on the floor, have been installed to mitigate chances of congestion.

 - Lockers are off limits for students, also to avoid crowding and mingling.

 - Students remain in their class cohort for the full day, including recess and lunch.